pktgen/fgen/docs/guides/sample_app_ug/compiling.rst

 Compiling the Sample Applications
 =================================

-Sample applications are built automatically as part of the CNDP build.
-For more information please see the :ref:`Building CNDP <building-cndp>` section.
+Sample applications are built automatically as part of the FGEN build.
+For more information please see the :ref:`Building FGEN <building-fgen>` section.

 .. note::